 What is the mouse DPI?

 If you purchased a decent gaming mouse, you will able to change the DPI of the mouse.
-Most cases a physical button located right under the scroll wheel to change DPI.
+In most cases, a physical button located right under the scroll wheel to change DPI.
 But how dpi and sensitivity work on an fps gaming?
-Higher DPI does not mean a better mouse.
+A higher DPI does not mean a better mouse.
 Let’s take an example of Counter-strike.
-Sensitivity is a variable inside of counter-strike itself.
-DPI is determined by hardware of the mouse where sensitivity is determined by the software of the game.
+Sensitivity is a variable inside of the counter-strike itself.
+DPI is determined by the hardware of the mouse where sensitivity is determined by the software of the game.

 A good rule of thumb is to use 400dpi if you playing on a low resolution.
 And 800dpi if you are playing on a resolution native to your monitor.
 You just have to find the sensitivity that works for you.
 There are lots of settings when it comes to the mouse.
 The idea of getting the right settings is to turn off as much pointless crap as possible.
 So that when you move the mouse the corsair moves just as far as you move the mouse.